Today’s Reading: Luke 1:26-56

 That is Mary is singing about in today’s read, God’s amazing compassion for us.
 Verse 50 “His mercy extends to those who fear him, from generation to generation”, He has filled the hungry with good things; He has helped his servant.
 Jesus is our standard for compassion.
 True compassion is when you are the one who bears the burden and pays the price.
 Jesus sheds tears for those that shed His blood.

 Rabbi Michael Weisser lived in Lincoln, Nebraska.
 And for more than 3 years, Larry Trapp, a self-proclaimed Nazi & Ku Klux Klansman, directed a torrent of hate-filled mailings & phone calls toward him.
-Trapp promoted white supremacy, anti-Semitism, & other messages of prejudice, declaring his apartment the KKK state headquarters & himself the grand dragon.
-His whole purpose in life seemed to be to spew out hate-ridden racial slurs & obscene remarks against Weisser & all those like him.
+Trapp promoted white supremacy, anti-Semitism, and other messages of prejudice, declaring his apartment the KKK state headquarters and himself the grand dragon.
+His whole purpose in life seemed to be to spew out hate-ridden racial slurs and obscene remarks against Weisser & all those like him.

 So Rabbi Weisser decided to do the unexpected.
-He left a message on Trapp’s answering machine, telling him of another side of life…a life free of hatred & racism.
-Rabbi Weisser said, “I probably called 10 times & left messages before he finally picked up the phone & asked me why I was harassing him.
+He left a message on Trapp’s answering machine, telling him of another side of life, a life free of hatred & racism.
+Rabbi Weisser said, “I probably called ten times and left messages before he finally picked up the phone and asked me why I was harassing him.
 I said that I’d like to help him.
 I offered him a ride to the grocery store or to the mall.”

 If that could happen in Lincoln, Nebraska, what could happen in your community, in your neighbourhoods, if we truly began to live lives that showed the love of Jesus to those around us?

 How do we show God’s love to those in our community?